PyOfile/mr_roboto_Land/README.md

 I just wanted to add where I learned about object oriented D&D styled python games.
 I purchased mikeckennedy course Python Jumpstart By Building 10 apps.
 Was inspiring and you learn lots.
 Please check out talkpython.fm Great matterial.

+Next thing I would like to do is multi thread this game.
+I plan restructure it so it can go along with the seasons of the show.